lancedesk/printf/README.md

 - `_putchar.c`: Implementation of the `_putchar` function used to output characters.
 - `_puts.c`: Implementation of the `_puts` function used to output strings.
 - `format_getter.c`: Implementation of the `format_getter` function to retrieve format handlers.
-- `_format_b.c: This file contains the implementation of the _format_b function, which handles the %b format specifier.
+- `_format_b.c`: This file contains the implementation of the _format_b function, which handles the %b format specifier.
 - `_format_c.c`: Implementation of the `_format_c` function for character formatting.
 - `_format_d.c`: Implementation of the `_format_d` function for integer formatting.
 - `_format_f.c`: Implementation of the `_format_f` function for floating-point formatting.